openstack/manila/doc/source/devref/hpe_3par_driver.rst

 Network Approach
 ----------------

-Connectivity between the storage array (SSH/CLI and WSAPI) and the Manila host is required for share management.
+Connectivity between the storage array (SSH/CLI and WSAPI) and the manila host is required for share management.

 Connectivity between the clients and the VFS is required for mounting